 - HMRC/National Insurance

-- Your child's bank (if they have an account)
+- The child’s bank (if they have an account)

 - Health care providers